celiosantosjr/CaCo/README.md

 ## Interpretation of matrix-mode results

 Matrix mode performs a **binary set-overlap analysis**.
 It does not use annotation abundance, gene copy number, expression level, or other count magnitude after conversion.
+In `protein_families` mode, RPS is calculated on the mapped substrate sets, not on the family names.
 If abundance-weighted comparisons are required, the current implementation would need a separate quantitative similarity or overlap model.

 The probability calculation uses the implemented fixed feature-universe assumption in `CaCo.py`.
 Users applying matrix mode to a feature universe substantially different from the default assumption should validate the probability interpretation for their dataset.